marcelkliemannel/marcelkliemannel.com/content/articles/2021/cross-site-request-forgery-csrf-xsrf-protection-in-quarkus.md

 This pattern works in principle like the cookie-to-header pattern, except that the requester can transmit the CSRF token from the cookie in other ways.
 The CSRF token is then sent once as a cookie and once, for example, in a hidden field in a form (see the synchronizer token pattern example).
 This pattern gets chosen when we want stateless validation, but no JavaScript is involved.
 However, the same disadvantages from the previous chapter remain.

-## Implementing the Synchronizer Token Pattern in Quarkus
+## Implementation of the Synchronizer Token Pattern in Quarkus

 ### Generating and Storing the CSRF Token